Meditation and the Gong Bath Experience

 Mathieu Ricard (a Buddhist monk and scientist) explains that ‘meditation aims precisely at softening the mind and rendering it more manageable, so that you can choose to concentrate or relax.’
 Many people find meditation difficult and give up precisely because the mind will not stop its chatter.
 You need to remember that the mind is playful, inquisitive, and curious.
 We jump from thought to thought, thousands of times a day, getting swept along in a constant flow of thoughts and internal conversations.
 If you find meditation difficult though, you are not on your own.
 Dr Sanjay Gupta (Keep Sharp) describes how he had the privilege of meditating with the Dalai Lama.
 After a few minutes he was asked if he had any questions to which he replied that he was finding it difficult.
 ‘Me too!’ replied the Dalai Lama ‘After doing it for sixty years, it is still hard.’

 Just as in meditation, the intention in a Gong Bath is not to clear, empty or silence the mind.
-The sounds from the various therapeutic instruments help you to focus your attention, quieten and calm your mind, not to stop your thoughts.
+The sounds from the various therapeutic instruments can help you to focus your attention, quieten and calm your mind, but not stop your thoughts.
 I often get the comment ‘I couldn’t silence my mind’.
 I remember when first experiencing a Gong Bath I thought the objective was to slip into a blissful space, completely clear my mind, float off somewhere… and of course that didn’t happen.
 I didn’t really know what to expect then, but I now know that in a Gong Bath the best advice is to remain open to the experience, allow, submit, relax, go with the flow, see where it takes you.
 You need to have a calm, accepting, compassionate approach.

 As you drift into a deeply relaxing state in a Gong Bath and the stresses of life begin to ebb away you can start to listen to your inner wisdom.
 As you are drawn into the present moment you can calmly and peacefully begin to observe your thoughts, become aware of physical sensations, and take note of your emotional state.
 I always enjoy the Spiritual Fair Cartoon showing long queues of people lining up for past life readings and future telling and no one for meditation – ‘Present moment anyone?’ calls the women in the middle booth.
 As humorously represented in The Uncarved Blog, we spend most of our time in our heads, thinking or worrying about the past or the future.
 Gong Baths will help you to experience the present moment and focus on the ‘here and now’.